mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/applications/appdeployments/index.md

 export WORKSPACE_NAMESPACE=<your_workspace_namespace>
 ```

-You are now able to copy the commands below without having to replace the placeholder with your workspace namespace every time you run a command.
+You are now able to copy the following commands without having to replace the placeholder with your workspace namespace every time you run a command.

 ### Customize your application